 A: Catering can be arranged through Ryerson Food Services.
 All food and beverages should be contained within the room.
 Alcohol and open flames (including chafing dishes) are not permitted in the seminar rooms.

-Q: What is the capacity for each of the four seminar rooms?
+Q: What is the capacity for each of the three seminar rooms?

 A: Here’s the breakdown: